 3) Why should one wash hands and how many times– Again a visual, a video, and writing about it helped Dhruv to understand why it is imperative he washes his hands and maintains hygiene.
 As he loves counting we make him count from 1000 to 1030 while washing his hands thus ensuring he washes his hands for 20 seconds.

 4) Giving him predictability – I created a daily schedule and gave him some structure.
 Gopan and I started doing activities with him in the morning and evening.
 We also ensured he got enough breaks to do what he enjoyed which was listening to music apart from a mandated time for his music practice.

-6) Teaching Equality and Dignity of Labour – It is important that kids learn at an early age about equality and dignity of labour and the fact that all jobs can be done by men and women.
-He got used to seeing Gopan and I take turns in washing the dishes, sweeping the floor, making the beds or cleaning the house.
+6) Teaching Equality and Dignity of Labour – It is important that kids learn at an early age about equality and dignity of labor and the fact that all jobs can be done by men and women.
+He got used to seeing Gopan and I take turns in washing the dishes, sweeping the floor, making the beds, or cleaning the house.

-9) Unleash your inner child – Apart from keeping him busy, we have loads of fun with him including group hugs, tickles, cuddles, laughter galore and bedtime stories.
-We become kids ourselves and join him in whatever kiddie stuff he does and are having a blast enjoying his childhood, after all kids grow up so fast !
-All these have helped in strengthening our bond with him and as a result we have a happier settled child no matter what upheavals are happening around.
+9) Unleash your inner child – Apart from keeping him busy, we have loads of fun with him including group hugs, tickles, cuddles, laughter galore, and bedtime stories.
+We become kids ourselves and join him in whatever kiddie stuff he does and is having a blast enjoying his childhood, after all, kids grow up so fast!
+All these have helped in strengthening our bond with him and as a result, we have a happier settled child no matter what upheavals are happening around us.

 Read another blog by the author Hope, Special Needs and Dhruv